Otavio-Cipriano/Otavio-Cipriano/README.md

 - Based in SP, Brasil
 - I have a IT management degree
-- Currently enrolled in a Bachelor's program in Control and Automation Engineering.
+- Studying Analysis and Systems Development at FATEC - MC.
 - Ask me about javascript, NodeJs, PHP and Python
 - Fan of Giant Robots